tinaponting/protect-wordpress/README.md

 Protect of your JS files: https://domainlockjs.com/     works very well:)  // If your under attack, otherwise not needed!

+WP CSRF Protector: (mostly in forms, if you use that, this works fine!) https://github.com/mebjas/WP-CSRF-Protector

 * None above takes power from your blog!

 If oy got googleI bing XML files, set them t0 444 0r if it works: 440:) for safety